 Interested in analyzing group dynamics, tracking patterns in corporate downsizing, exploring how people express emotions, or understanding cultural differences?
 You should study Sociology at Illinois.

-Sociology students at Illinois take classes like: Social Problems, Sociology of Law, Race and Ethnicity, Criminology, Sexuality and Society, Social Movements, Sociology of Gender, and more.
+Sociology students at Illinois take classes like: Social Issues, Sociology of Law, Race and Ethnicity, Criminology, Sexuality and Society, Social Movements, Sociology of Gender, and more.
 Many Sociology courses fulfill your General Education requirements and several are offered online.

 Sociology is the scientific study of social life.
 Sociology offers a distinctive set of conceptual tools for understanding the complexity of social life, solving problems, and resolving puzzles.